vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 Without *HNSW* enabled, Vespa is able to sustain 80 000 vector puts/s.
 By increasing the number of nodes in the Vespa content cluster using Vespa's [content distribution](https://docs.vespa.ai/en/elastic-vespa.html), it is possible to increase throughput horizontally.
 For example, using four nodes instead of one, would support 4x80 000 = 320 000 puts/.
-As we can see from the chart,  when we introduce *HNSW* indexing, the obtained real-time throughput drops significantly as it involves mutations of the
+As we can see from the chart,  when we introduce *HNSW* indexing, the write throughput drops significantly as it involves mutations of the
 *HNSW* graph and distance calculations.
-In addition to indexing throughput, we also measure peak memory usage for the content node which is provided in the chart below:
+In addition to indexing throughput, we also measure peak memory usage for the content node:

 <figure>
     <img src="/assets/2022-01-27-billion-scale-knn-part-two/memory.png" alt="Memory Usage(GB)"/>